 How to Make Chilli Mussels

 This chilli mussels recipe is so super easy!
-You just need to prepare the mussels, the broth and cook the mussels.
+You just need to prepare the mussels, and the broth and cook the mussels.

 Step 1.
 Clean and Prepare the Mussels